juniversal/juniversal.github.io/index.markdown

 From a developer experience point of view, you'd probably spend most of your time in your favorite Java IDE, getting shared code written & debugged there, plus doing Android specific dev.
 Then switch to Xcode or Visual Studio for a smaller percentage of your time, to write & debug the iOS and Windows device specific stuff.

+### Current status ###

+JUniversal still has several rough edges, but the C# translation and JSimple library should work well enough to try out.
+We want your feedback, so please check it out.
+Expect to run into several little issues along the way, but also expect (in most cases) quick fixes for them--once you let us know what they are.

 ### Why source translation?  ###